UCF vs. Memphis NCAA Football Odds, Plays and Insights | October 22, 2021

 - Memphis' games have gone over 63 points in three of six chances this season.

-- Friday's total is 7.1 points lower than the two team's combined 70.1 points per game average.
+- The two teams combine to average 70.1 points per game, 7.1 more than the total in this contest.

-- This contest's total is 0.4 points above the 62.6 these two squads combine to allow per game this season.
+- The 62.6 combined points per game that these two squads have allowed this season are 0.4 fewer than the 63 over/under in this contest.

-- The Knights and their opponents have scored an average of 63.1 points per game in 2021, 0.1 more than Friday's total.
+- Knights games this season feature an average total of 63.1 points, a number 0.1 points higher than Friday's over/under.

-- The 61.6 PPG average total in Tigers games this season is 1.4 points fewer than this game's over/under.
+- In 2021, games involving the Tigers have averaged a total of 61.6 points, 1.4 fewer than this game's set over/under.

 UCF Stats and Trends

-- UCF is 1-2 against the spread and 2-1 overall in games when it puts up more than 30.4 points.
+- When UCF records more than 30.4 points, it is 1-2 against the spread and 2-1 overall.

-- In games that UCF amasses over 426.1 yards, the team is 1-1 against the spread and 2-0 overall.
+- UCF is 1-1 against the spread and 2-0 overall when the team picks up over 426.1 yards.

 - The Knights have turned the ball over six more times (9 total) than the Tigers have forced a turnover (3) this season.